History of tea: Origin narratives

-In Chinese legend, some time around 2737 BC, Emperor Shennong was drinking a bowl of just boiled water because of a decree that his subjects must boil water before drinking it.
+In Chinese legend, some time around 2737 BCE, Emperor Shennong was drinking a bowl of just boiled water because of a decree that his subjects must boil water before drinking it.
 A few leaves were blown from a nearby tree into his water, changing the color and taste.
 The emperor took a sip of the brew and was pleasantly surprised by its flavor and restorative properties.
 A variant of the legend tells that the emperor tested the medical properties of various herbs on himself, some of them poisonous, and found tea to work as an antidote.
 Shennong is also mentioned in Lu Yu's famous early work on the subject, The Classic of Tea.
 A similar Chinese legend states that Shennong would chew the leaves, stems, and roots of various plants to discover medicinal herbs.
 If he consumed a poisonous plant, he would chew tea leaves to counteract the poison.

 A later legend comes from Japan.
 In this telling, Bodhidharma, the founder of Chan Buddhism, accidentally fell asleep after meditating in front of a wall for 9 years.
 He woke up in such disgust at his weakness that he cut off his eyelids.
 They fell to the ground and took root, growing into tea bushes, the leaves of which could make a drink to keep people from falling asleep.
 Another version of the story has Gautama Buddha in place of Bodhidharma.